 Posted June 2019

-The Milwaukee County Zoo welcomes two female ostriches to its recently opened Adventure Africa mixed species habitat!
+The Milwaukee County Zoo welcomes two female ostriches Gigi and Poppy, to Adventure Africa.
 The Zoo has not displayed ostrich since 2012, so it should generate excitement for the new ostriches to make their debut.
-The two birds will be part of the Impala Plains exhibit which includes impala, African crowned cranes, and zebra.
+The two birds are part of the Impala Plains mixed species habitat, which includes impala, African crowned cranes, and zebra.

 An ostrich is recognizable by its large size, long legs and neck, and small head.
 Adult male ostriches are black and white, while adult females and juveniles are grey-brown and white.
 An ostrich’s legs are covered in scales, showing its dinosaur ancestry.